 Herbal Remedies & Supplements

-- Capsules.
-The extract of wheatgrass can be found in supplemental forms that can be taken in standardized doses.
+Capsules.
+The extract of wheatgrass is available in supplemental forms that can be taken in standardized doses.

-Wheatgrass preparations provide health benefits that are similar to those of wheat, but because it is only grown from a part of the wheat plant, it may not provide the same range as wheat grains.
+Wheatgrass preparations provide health benefits that are similar to those of wheat grain, but because it is only grown from a part of the wheat plant, it may not provide the same range as wheat grains.

-Wheat flour and other products made from wheat can be found around the world in grocery stores, local markets, and bakeries.
+Wheat flour and other products made from wheat grain can be found around the world in grocery stores, supermarkets, and bakeries.
 They can often also be found in small convenience stores or nearly any shop that sells basic food items.
 Wheatgrass juice is most likely to be found at juice bars.